House Committee Holds Hearing on Opioid Epidemic Response

 Pending Telemedicine Legislation

-To address this issue, the National Council for Behavioral Health and its members are working with Members of Congress to provide a telemedicine solution for addiction and mental health treatment.
+To address this issue, the National Council for Mental Wellbeing and its members are working with Members of Congress to provide a telemedicine solution for addiction and mental health treatment.
 Reps.
 Doris Matsui (D-CA) and Gregg Harper (R-MS) have unveiled a discussion draft bill that would enable community mental health and addiction treatment centers to register with DEA to provide care via telemedicine.
 Buddy Carter (R-GA) and Cheri Bustos (D-IL) also have a discussion draft bill that provides a mechanism to expand access to telemedicine treatments.
 These bills would have the greatest impact if enacted simultaneously.
 These efforts would expand addiction and mental health care to underserved communities across the country and help to alleviate serious behavioral health workforce shortages.

 Beyond telemedicine, the subcommittee discussed a wide-ranging package of bills aimed at reducing the supply the opioids and detecting problem opioid use.
 Lawmakers spend a lot of time questioning Susan Gibson, Deputy Assistant Attorney at DEA, regarding the agency’s ability to investigate incidences of pill dumping.
 Committee members discussed other legislative proposals, including: requiring medical education on proper pain management and early opioid use disorder identification; allowing hospice workers to dispense of unused opioids; enabling pharmacists to better detect fraudulent opioid prescriptions, and more.
 For a summary of opioid packages circulating in Congress, click here.